 The property that you buy needs to have a tax value of at least $42,500.
 It’s very well possible that the actual price for purchasing a property is higher than its tax value.
 Make sure that the registered tax value is at least $42,500 before you close on a property.

 An investment of at least $42,500 in company shares or bonds of an Ecuadorian company also qualifies as an investment for the investor visa.

 Certain investments based on contracts with the Ecuadorian government also qualify as an investment for the investor visa.

-Ecuador has a money outflow tax of 5%.
-This means that if you bring money outside of Ecuador, you have to pay a 5% tax on the value you want to bring abroad.
-The current president wants to phase out the money outflow tax by lowering the tax rate by 1.25%-point per year.
+Ecuador has a money outflow tax of 4%.
+This means that if you bring money outside of Ecuador, you have to pay a 4% tax on the value you want to bring abroad.
+The current president wants to phase out the money outflow tax by lowering the tax rate by .25%-point per year.
 The tax should be abolished in four years.
-However, it is uncertain whether the Ecuadorian parliament will support his plan.

 A spouse and children can apply for a dependent visa based on the visa of the main visa holder.
 For each spouse and children visa, the investment has to be $500 larger.